wak

 How long does it take for pipes to unfreeze?

-Naturally thawing the pipes in your home will take varying lengths of time depending on the outside temperature.
-However, there are techniques to speed the process up.
-Always consult expertise before doing so.
+The time it takes to naturally thaw the pipes in your home will vary depending on the outside temperature.
+However, there are techniques, such as using warm towels, to speed the process up.

 Will pouring boiling water down the drain unfreeze pipes?